 Hells Angels Motorcycle Corporation agreed to settle their differences with rapper Young Jeezy and Dillard’s on a peaceful basis by moving their lawsuit from court to a Voluntary Dispute Resolution Program.
-The Stipulation filed in court by the attorneys doesn’t indicate the type of dispute resolution program but it could be either mediation which is a moderated attempt to negotiate a settlement or arbitration which results in a binding decision.
+The Stipulation filed in court by the attorneys doesn’t indicate the type of dispute resolution program, but it could be either mediation which is a moderated attempt to negotiate a settlement, or arbitration, which results in a binding decision.

 The Hells Angels previously filed a lawsuit against rapper Young Jeezy’s 8732 Apparel, Ltd. and Dillard’s, Inc. retail stores.
-The lawsuit alleged that they manufactured and sold hats, shirts, and vests bearing a design which is confusingly similar to the Hells Angels trademark.
+The lawsuit alleged that they manufactured and sold hats, shirts, and vests bearing a design that is confusingly similar to the Hells Angels trademark.

 My personal opinion is that the Hells Angels have a good case.
 The “decoration” patch looks to me like a cheap imitation of the Hells Angels patch, logo, and colors.
 I believe it looks confusingly similar and could easily be confused by the general public.

-The imitation even includes “EIGHT SEVEN”, an obvious attempt to be similar to the use of “81” signifying “HA”, the eighth and first letters of the alphabet.
+The imitation even includes “EIGHT SEVEN,” an obvious attempt to be similar to the use of “81,” signifying “HA,” the eighth and first letters of the alphabet.
 The use of EIGHT SEVEN instead of 81 is no accident.
-I see this as showing intent by the designer to infringe on the Hells Angels trademarks.
+I see this as showing intent by the designer to infringe on the Hells Angels’ trademarks.